hashtagchris/RBB-Data-Uploader/docs/csv-module.md

 ### Creating a New Converter

-New converters can be added simply by adding a couple of exported methods to a fule in the modules/csv/converters module path.
+New converters can be added simply by adding a couple of exported methods to a file in the modules/csv/converters module path.

 #### [module].js